jonathanratsche-dotcom/build-ios/README.md

 ### Edit IPA not working
 Did you place your pck file in the same directory as your ipa file?

+### Other issues
+Did you add spaces in the Xcodeproject file name?

 ## Privacy Policy
 - I don't collect any data from this project.